stuarthayhurst/argon-grub-theme/README.md

 ## Screenshots:
 ![Gallery](docs/Gallery.gif)
- - Individual images at end of document
+ - Some individual images at end of document

 ## Dependencies:
   #### Mandatory: